-Bologna, Cameroon, College Farm and Toulouse campuses - These campuses do not have campus police or security, and do not maintain a crime log.
-The Bologna and Cameroon campuses have on-campus student housing facilities and do maintain a fire log.
+Bologna, College Farm and Toulouse campuses - These campuses do not have campus police or security, and do not maintain a crime log.
+The Bologna campus has on-campus student housing facilities and do maintain a fire log.
 If a fire has occurred, the fire log contains specific information about fires in student housing facilities, including the date the fire was reported, the nature of the fire, the date and time of the fire, and the general location of the fire.
-The fire log on these campuses is available through the on-site administrator listed below:
+The fire log on this campus is available through the on-site administrator listed below: